The Seventh Juror

 The Seventh Juror (Le septième juré) is a 1962 French crime drama directed by Georges Lautner, starring Bernard Blier, Maurice Biraud, Francis Blanche and Danièle Delorme.
 It tells the story of a man who murders a young woman; when the woman's boyfriend is wrongly accused of the murder, the actual killer is chosen to serve in the jury, but does not want an innocent man to be convicted.
 The film is based on the novel The Seventh Juror by Francis Didelot.
-Principal photography took place from 14 November to 23 December 1961.
+Principal photography took place from 14 November to 23 December 1961, mostly in Pontarlier (Doubs).
 The film had 1,171,911 admissions in France.